5 Best Pole Rollers (Essential Tips & How To Get The Right Set-up)

 The Map Dual Pole Roller is quite new to the market, and it comes with a unique design that features a removable central roller, which means you can use it as a flatbed or double roller.

-You can put the removable roller in three different positions to have multiple options when you’re double shipping out your pole.
-The main roller also comes with a soft foam coating to reduce vibrations to a minimum and thus not lose any bait while shipping your pole out.
+You can put the removable roller in three positions for multiple options when double shipping out your pole.
+The main roller also comes with a blue EVA soft foam to reduce vibrations to a minimum while not causing an unwanted rig tangle while shipping your pole out.

-You can also set up the pole roller at many different heights, and it comes with a set of standard and short legs, so you can even use it at ground level.
+You can also set up the Map Dual at many different heights, and it comes with a set of standard and short legs, so you can even position it low to the ground.

 Pros